jimmybutzen/mydu-scripts/mods/admin/FeaturesToAdd.md

        - Reduces admin work flow
      - **Status:** In Progress

+    - **Feature Name:**  Admin log bot
+     - **Description:** this will provide admin's ingame with relevant logs collected on the server
+     - **Impact:**
+       - Alllows admin's to quickly respond when bad things are happening
+     - **General idea**
+       - Create a config file to reduce the logs you do not want to be logged by the bot , or maybe play with commands to activate and deactive logs.
+     - **Status:** In Progress

 ## Conclusion
 These features are designed to significantly enhance the mod, providing a richer and more varied experience for players.
 Feedback and suggestions are welcome as development continues.